finbourne/lusid-sdk-python/sdk/docs/OrderManagementApi.md

     book_transactions_request = BookTransactionsRequest()
-    apply_fees_and_commission = True # bool | Whether to apply fees and commissions to transactions (default: true) (optional) (default to True) mark_orders_and_allocations_as_booked = False # bool | Whether to mark allocations and fully-booked orders with state Booked (optional) (default to False) use_preview_transactions_for_pricing = False # bool | Whether to use calculators for the transaction type to work out pricing fields on the booked transactions (optional) (default to False)
+    apply_fees_and_commission = True # bool | Whether to apply fees and commissions to transactions (default: true) (optional) (default to True) mark_orders_and_allocations_as_booked = False # bool | Whether to mark allocations and fully-booked orders with state Booked (optional) (default to False) use_preview_transactions_for_pricing = True # bool | Whether to use calculators for the transaction type to work out pricing fields on the booked transactions (optional) (default to True)

     try:
         # uncomment the below to set overrides at the request level